When Should We Write Our Own Copy Constructor in C++?

 But the problem with the default copy constructor (and assignment operator) is:

-- When we have members which dynamically get initialized at run time, the default copy constructor copies this member with the address of dynamically allocated memory and not a real copy of this memory.
+- When we have members that dynamically get initialized at run time, the default copy constructor copies this member with the address of dynamically allocated memory and not a real copy of this memory.

-- Further, the main disastrous effect is, when we delete one of these objects another object still points to the same memory, which will be a dangling pointer, and memory leak is also a possible problem with this approach.
+- Further, the main disastrous effect is, that when we delete one of these objects another object still points to the same memory, which will be a dangling pointer, and memory leak is also a possible problem with this approach.